Please see this page for an overview and frequently asked questions about Marxan and PacMARA’s capacity-building program.

-Marxan for Managers has been offered in a few North American locations, in addition to UK and Chile, since 2010.
-Workshops are usually $200 for one-day (including breaks and lunch).
-Workshops are currently being planned for Washington, DC in early October and southern Florida for late fall or early winter 2012.
+Marxan for Managers has been offered in a few North American locations, in addition to UK, Chile, Norway, Turkey, and Kenya since 2010.
+Workshops are usually $325 for one-day (including breaks and lunch).

 Click here for further Marxan information and resources.